 We cannot appear righteous to people while secretly living a life of sin.
+All of us do sin and we endure to the end as we put sin out of our life.
+We become hypocrites when we overlook the sin in our life so we can look for sin in others.
 Our outward appearance of faith must match our internal reflection of faith.
 Verse twenty-seven.